Serizawan/mc/README.md

-# mc
+# Master Class README
-A Master Class about Agile Scrum Framework for LesDescodeuses association
+A Master Class about Agile Scrum Framework for LesDescodeuses association.